ralabbe/portfolio/README.md

 # Portfolio

 Code included in this repository is for my professional website.
-It includes custom CSS and Javascript while taking advantage of jQuery, AJAX, and JSON for quickly updating the page without reloads.
+It includes custom CSS and JavaScript while taking advantage of jQuery, AJAX, and JSON for quickly updating the page without reloads.

-# test
+# Structure

+The file structure is straightforward using modern conventions.
+- img - Images organized by page
+- js - jQuery library and custom JavaScript.